prikhi/pencil/docs/source/reference/behaviors.rst

 Result
 ^^^^^^

-The "height" attribute of the target object is assigned the given value.
+The ``height`` attribute of the target object is assigned the given value.

 Example
 ^^^^^^^